Volrish/cosmicprisons-whitelist/README.md

 # Whitelist

-Official whitelist file for CosmicPrisons client-side mods.
+Official whitelist file for client-side mods.

 ## How to Use